Top of main content

 If you want to reactivate your ISA before the end of the tax year to make the most of your allowance, make sure you allow a few working days for us to process your application.

 And if you’re saving for something in particular, like a holiday, or a home, every little bit counts.
-Even if you don’t have a particular goal in mind, the more money you save, the more financially secure you could become.
+Even if you don’t have a goal in mind, the more money you save, the more financially secure you could become.
 So, it’s worth taking advantage of your tax-free allowance.

 Your allowance will reset when a new tax year starts.
 The start of a new tax year could also be a good time to look at any savings accounts you currently have to see if they’re still helping you meet your financial goals.

-Things to keep in mind: The value of the tax benefits described depends on individual circumstances.
+The value of the tax benefits described depends on individual circumstances.
 The tax treatment of ISAs could change in the future.
-Tax free means free of liability to UK Income Tax, or Capital Gains Tax.
+Tax-free means free of liability to UK income tax or capital gains tax.